Stephanie-Ash/jewellery-art/README.md

     **Account Registration and Login**
     * I can receive a confirmation email after registering so that I can confirm that my account email address is correct.
-    * I can easily login or logout or my account so that I can quickly access my account information.
+    * I can easily login or logout of my account so that I can quickly access my account information.

     **User Profiles**
     * I can have a personalised user profile so that I can keep track of my order history.